Ogema, Saskatchewan: Deep South Animal Clinic

-In August 1991, there were 186 students enrolled in the school, while current enrollment is 112 students.
-The school has an active sports program, and in 1988, they improved their track & field facilities.
-The school also hosts the South East Cornerstone Public School Division Annual Track Meet.

-The Ogema Hospital
+Ogema Hospital

 In 1949, a building committee began with a $20,000 donation, and a desire to get permission to build a 15-bed hospital.
 The people of Ogema wanted a hospital for many reasons.
 The people wanted their own way to care for the ill, because they did not want to rely on city hospitals or the one nearby in Bengough, due to certain roads not being safe for travel, and also because some of the ill would not be able to travel to those hospitals.

 In 1959, after 10 years, many hours of fundraising, construction, and delays, the hospital still had not opened its doors.
 Although the building was not quite complete, the Health Minister, J. Walter Erb, deemed the building to be already out of date, and not fit to be a hospital.

 Eventually the project came to an end, and today, Ogema still does not have a hospital within the town.

 Banks

 The Royal Bank

-In 1989 the Royal Bank in Ogema was fully renovated, which included expanding the building with a 20’ x 40’ addition, and constructing a wheelchair ramp.
+In 1989 the Royal Bank in Ogema was fully renovated, which included expanding the building with a 20' x 40' addition, and constructing a wheelchair ramp.
 During these renovations, the bank was also fully computerized and modernized.

 In 1990 the Royal Bank celebrated its 80th anniversary in Ogema.
 The bank is also active in community events, especially by sponsoring various awards, and participating in the annual fair.

 Radius Credit Union

 In 1984 the Radius Credit Union in Ogema decided to computerize.
-With computerization came new products including Master Card product lines and automated tellers.
+With computerization came new products including Mastercard product lines and automated tellers.
 At the same time registered retirement savings plans, registered retirement income funds, interest bearing chequing, youth accounts, and some insurance services were emerging.

 In 1987, it became clear that the Credit Union would either have to renovate the existing building, or move into a new one.
 After looking at the decisions of other Credit Unions with similar problems, they decided to renovate, and early in 1988, the Board of Directors sent out letters to all the local tradesmen with the renovation plan.
 In the fall of 1988, the newly renovated Credit Union had its grand opening.

-In 1990, the Credit Union celebrated its 40th anniversary in Ogema.

 Other services

-Other services in Ogema include the Ogema library, and the post office.
+Other services in Ogema include a library post office.